josephdannemiller/Movies-Webpage/README.md

 * Make sure that [Python](https://www.python.org/) is installed on your computer.
 * Download the ZIP file or clone the directory to save the included files to your computer
 * Using the Command Line change directories to access the location of the files you downloaded
-* On Windows use the following command to run the program:
+* On Windows use the following command to run the program: `winpty python entertainment_center.py`
-* On MAC use the following command to run the program:
+* On MAC use the following command to run the program: `python entertainment_center.py`